AlxPapa/testing_automation_web_practice_Amazon/README.md

 Choose an IDE like PyCharm or Visual Studio Code.

 1.3 Install Selenium WebDriver
-Run the following command:
+Run the following command on terminal within the project directory:

-bash
-Copy code
 pip install selenium

 1.4 WebDriver Setup
 Download the WebDriver for the browsers you want to test (e.g., ChromeDriver for Chrome).